xon-g/django-blogging-app/README.md

 # Containerized Django Blog Web App

-This is a Django web application configured to run in a Dockerized environment with PostgreSQL as the database.
+This is a Django web application configured to run in a Dockerized environment with PostgreSQL as the database and Nginx as reverse proxy server.
 The setup uses Docker Compose to manage services.

 ## Features

 1. Django development server with hot-reloading.
 2. Django Rest Framework
 3. PostgreSQL 14 as the database.
+4. Nginx server.
-4. Docker Compose for service orchestration.
+5. Docker Compose for service orchestration.
-5. Automatic database initialization and application startup.
+6. Automatic database initialization and application startup.
-6. HTMX and Jquery
+7. HTMX and Jquery
-7. Tailwind CSS and DaisyUI
+8. Tailwind CSS and DaisyUI
-8. User Authentication
+9. User Authentication

 ## Usage